straysheep-dev/agent-configs/global-AGENTS.md

 - Molecule converge + verify + idempotence pass for any touched role (or the gap is flagged in the handoff summary).
 - `defaults/main.yml` comments and the README agree.
 - Hardening roles: threat table updated for any added/changed control.
-- Handoff artifacts exist based on the Session Handoff contract.
+- Handoff artifacts exist based on the Workflow Handoff contract.

 ---